 When it comes to foam mattresses and accessories, it can become very confusing.
 You not only have poly foam, memory foam, and natural foam choices to take into consideration, but you can even break down latex foam into two types as well: Talalay and Dunlop latex.
-Here, you'll learn a little bit about the differences between Dunlop and Talalay, how latex Dunlop is made, and much more about the Dunlop process.
+Here, you'll learn a little bit about what is a latex mattress, the differences between Dunlop and Talalay, how latex Dunlop is made, and much more about the Dunlop process.

 The Dunlop latex layer is a type of latex production introduced back in 1929.
 Dunlop latex is typically constructed from natural rubber tree substance, and is then foamed and set.
 Manufacturers pour the liquid latex mixture into a mold during the manufacturing process, completely filling the mold in one complete pour.